TROISTROIS/30-Day-Terraform-Challenge/Day-03-Deploying-Your-First-Server-With-Terraform/README.md

 ## Project Overview

 In this challenge, we deploy a basic web server on AWS using Terraform.
-The infrastructure consists of an EC2 instance running a simple "Hello World" style web server and a security group to allow external access.
+The infrastructure consists of an EC2 instance running a simple web server and a security group to allow external access.

 ## Features